The triangle wave versus the cosine: How classical systems can optimally approximate EPR-B correlations: Classical physical representation

-Think of the sample paths of $A$ and $B$ as two functions on the unit circle.
+We will therefore simply proceed (in the case of continuous settings) after making the following \emph{assumption}: the stochastic processes $A$ and $B$ will be assumed to be (to a good enough approximation) such that the sets of angles where they take their possible values $\pm1$ are finite unions of intervals.
+It is easily shown from this that the angles at which the value jumps between $\pm 1$, and the number of those angles, are random variables (they can be written as limits of functions of each of only finitely many coordinates).
+Now think of the sample paths of $A$ and $B$ as two functions on the unit circle.
 Because of one of the ``certainty relations'' between $A$ and $B$ it follows that the sample path of $B$ is identical to the path of $A$ after rotation through an angle $\pi$.
-It also follows from the other that the sample path of $B$ is identical to the negative of the path of $A$.
+It follows from the other that the sample path of $B$ is identical to the negative of the path of $A$.
 Thus the two sample paths are determined completely by the path of $A$ on the first half of the circle, $[0,\pi)$.
-The negative of the same path is repeated, for $A$, on $[\pi,2\pi)$; and the path of $B$ is the path of $A$ shifted (rotated) a distance $\pi$.
+The negative of the same path is repeated, for $A$, on $[\pi,2\pi)$; the path of $B$ is the path of $A$ shifted (rotated) a distance $\pi$.

-Let us suppose that the joint probability distribution of $A$ and $B$ is invariant under rotation, just as the correlation function is.
-We can write the joint probability distribution of the processes $A$ and $B$ as a probabilistic mixture over the numbers of jumps of each process.
-It can be argued (details in a later to be written appendix?) that any such probability distribution can be built up as follows, according to what I call the randomised spinning coloured disk model.
+Let us furthermore suppose that the joint probability distribution of $A$ and $B$ is invariant under rotation, just as the correlation function is.
+This assumption can be made ``without loss of generality'', because if the original correlation function of the original classical model has this invariance, then a new classical model with the same invariance can be built simply by choosing, uniformly at random, a ``rotation'' of the original model.
+See also \cite{kentpetaluagarcia2014}.
+Now, we can write the joint probability distribution of the processes $A$ and $B$ as a probabilistic mixture over the (finite) numbers of jumps of each process.
+Any such probability distribution can be built up as follows, according to what I call the spinning randomised bi-coloured disk model.
+First we look at the spinning deterministic bi-coloured disk.